Bob Newton (American football): Professional career

 Newton played for the Chicago Bears from 1971 to 1975 and with Pro Football Hall of Fame players Dick Butkus, Gale Sayers and Walter Payton.
 He played for the Seattle Seahawks from 1976 to 1981 with Hall of Famer Steve Largent.
 Newton was on the 1976 Seattle Seahawks expansion team that got the franchise started.
-He was a third round draft selection of the Chicago Bears and was moved from offensive tackle to guard his rookie year.
+He was a third round draft selection of the Chicago Bears in the 197 NFL Draft.
+He was moved from offensive tackle to guard his rookie year.
 He was named 1980 Seahawks Lineman of the Year.
 In 1983, Newton had brief playing experiences with the Boston Breakers and Chicago Blitz of the USFL, but his chemical dependency illness forced him to leave both teams.

 Post-football career

 In July 1983, Newton entered Valley General Hospital treatment center in Monroe, Washington for chemical dependency.
 After treatment he went back to the University of Nebraska to finish his education and in 1986, he began working in the chemical dependency field.
 He received his master's degree from Capella University in 2005.
 He has over 30 years experience as a counselor, educator, administrator and professional speaker.
 Newton previously worked for the Betty Ford center for many years as lead counselor and director.
 He also served as lead relapse prevention facilitator for the Young Adult Track at the Betty Ford Center.

-Today, Bob works as an independent consultant providing counseling and administrative services in the substance abuse communities.
-I work with patients in privates clinics and outpatient settings who are struggling with substance use disorders.
-We have a real problem with substance use disorders and addictive drugs in our society today and helping patients get well can be very rewarding.
+Today, Bob works as an independent consultant.
+He provides counseling and administrative services in communities struggling with substance abuse.

+"I work with patients in privates clinics and outpatient settings ...
+We have a real problem with substance use disorders and addictive drugs in our society ... helping patients get well can be very rewarding."